 *** The Psychology Graduate programs at Simon Fraser University are strongly committed to promoting diversity with respect to culture, ethnicity, gender, sexual orientation, socioeconomic status, age, among others.
 We welcome applicants from students who are Indigenous and from other minority groups. ***

 The Department of Psychology admits graduate students once a year in the Fall term (September) and usually receives over 225 applications, typically accepting 15-20 students each year.
-The Department considers all information provided by the student, including their personal statement and relevant research experience, in the admissions process.
-Candidates may also be interviewed in person, by telephone or via videoconference prior to final selection.
+The Department considers all information provided by the student, including their personal statement and relevant research experience, in the admission process.
+Candidates may also be interviewed in person, by telephone, or via videoconference prior to final selection.
 The Department reserves the right to admit only those students for whom research space and an appropriate faculty supervisor is available (see here for faculty members currently recruiting graduate students).
-In terms of research interests, make sure to choose a faculty supervisor who is a good match for you.

 The minimum University requirements is an undergraduate CGPA of 3.0 for consideration for admission to any graduate program at SFU.
 Applicants with a CGPA under 3.5 are unlikely to be accepted to graduate programs in Psychology.
 While applicants generally have CGPA of 3.5 minimum, the average accepted applicant to our clinical program is about 3.9 (based on a 4.33 scale).
 Our programs are competitive - the Clinical Psychology Program admission statistics can be found here.

 Please note that as we are a research-based program, your work experience will not prepare you for the rigours of our graduate programs.
 If you do not have a Psychology degree, we suggest that you consider pursuing a bachelor's degree in Psychology.
 That will not guarantee your admission to the program, but it will provide you with the foundation needed to make an application.